ulsidae/ulsidae/README.md

 - Continuous improvement driven by real system usage and feedback loops
 - System design thinking applied across all projects
 - Performance-aware engineering with focus on efficiency and latency
-- Reliability, maintainability, and failure-resistant design principle
+- Reliability, maintainability, and failure-resistant design